ibm-developer/icp-nodejs-sample/README.md

 ## Prerequisites

-There is only one optional requirement to make the most out of this sample: you should have Prometheus deployed into your IBM Cloud Private cluster where this sample will be installed.
-This is not a mandatory step and can be done after deployment, happy installing!
+As well as having a Kubernetes cluster you can deploy to (such as Kubernetes included with IBM Cloud Private), you should have Prometheus deployed into your Kubernetes cluster where this sample will be installed.
+This is not a mandatory step and can be done after deployment.
+Optionally you can set up a Zipkin server (for example, as part of the Microservice Builder Fabric or a standalone Zipkin image), which is where you can configure the sample to use the `appmetrics-zipkin` module, to discover the Zipkin server, and to send its trace data there.
+This is especially useful for end-to-end tracing of your Node.js deployments and more information should be consulted from the [appmetrics-zipkin Github repository](https://github.com/RuntimeTools/appmetrics-zipkin).

 ## Installing the Chart